If you’ve been blogging for five minutes, every blogger is telling you to start an email list immediately and with good reason.

 - Choose a free email marketing service provider.

 - Understand the Can-Spam Act.
-You need a physical address that is clearly posted on every email you send out.
+You need a physical address clearly posted on every email you send out.

-- Write a welcome email to thank subscribers for joining your list and start perfecting your email funnel.
+- Write a welcome email and start perfecting your email funnel.

 Once you get the fundamentals of funnel building down, it’ll be much more fun for you to tinker with.